What is rhythm in music: An introduction to beats, meters, and tempo

 And here it is one more time, played at double the speed, 180 BPM:

 Stylistic factors can contribute to how fast or slow you want to set your tempo.
-For example, if you’re creating an energy-packed drum & bass track, a tempo somewhere between 160 – 180 BPM might be a good starting point.
+For example, if you’re creating an energy-packed drum and bass track, a tempo somewhere between 160 – 180 BPM might be a good starting point.
 On the other hand, if you’re looking to create a gentle waltz piece, you might set your tempo closer to 90 BPM.

 In sheet music, tempi (the plural for tempo) are often a little more approximate.
 Though sometimes a specific BPM is notated, more often than not you’ll just see one of the following phrases at the top of the sheet that indicates the rough speed at which the piece is intended to be performed: